 - Broken bones

 - Back injuries

-If you suffered another type of injury that was not listed above, you may still have the right to financial compensation.
-The best way to find out what your case could be worth is by contacting our office.
+If you suffered another type of injury not listed above, you may still have the right to financial compensation.
+The best way to find out what your personal injury claim could be worth is by contacting our personal injury law firm.

 Contact us today at 1-800-747-3733 for a free, no-risk consultation.
-We can help you understand the scope of the damages you can collect for a car accident.
-We handle cases on a contingency-fee basis, which means you owe us nothing unless and until you recover compensation.
+We handle cases on a contingency fee basis, which means you owe us nothing unless and until you recover compensation.

 We want to put our knowledge, experience, and resources to work for you.